jluxinlan/tron-multi-sig-docs/TRON Multi Sign Docs_EN.md

 ### Connection Flow

-1. Authentication: Client includes valid authentication parameters in the HTTP request URL.
+1. Authentication: The client includes valid authentication parameters in the HTTP request URL.(The format is specified by the server and you can refer to [[API Authentication Specification]](#api-authentication-specification) for details)
-2. Connection establishment: After validation, the client sends the current operating address to subscribe.
+2. Connection establishment: After validation, the client sends the current operating address for subscribe.
-3. Data exchange: The server pushes pending transactions and transaction status updates.
+3. Data exchange: The server pushes pending transactions and transaction status updates for the client to sign as required.
+Multisign transactions involving the current address will also be pushed.
+The front end will determine whether the transaction is pending signing.

 ### Response Example